sedol1339/files/abstracts.md

 Peluchetti, S., & Favaro, S. (2019).
 Infinitely deep neural networks as diffusion processes. arXiv, 1905.11065.
 Retrieved from https://arxiv.org/abs/1905.11065v3

-    - For deep nets with iid weight init, the dependency on the input vanishes as depth increases to infinity.
+    - For deep nets with iid weight init, the dependency on the input vanishes as depth increases to infinity
     - Under some assumptions, infinitely deep ResNets converge to SDEs (diffusion processes)
     - They do not suffer from the above property

 Qiao, S., Wang, H., Liu, C., Shen, W., & Yuille, A. (2019).
 Micro-Batch Training with Batch-Channel Normalization and Weight Standardization. arXiv, 1903.10520.
 Retrieved from https://arxiv.org/abs/1903.10520v2

+    - We propose Weight Standardization (WS) and Batch-Channel Normalization (BCN)
+    - This bring two success factors of BatchNorm into micro-batch training:
+    - 1) the smoothing effects on the loss landscape
+    - 2) the ability to avoid harmful elimination singularities (neuron saturation?)
+    - The latter problem is not solved by Layer Normalization or Group Normalization in micro-batch training
+    - WS and BCN with micro-batch training is even able to match or outperform BN with large-batch training

 Rangamani, A., Nguyen, N. H., Kumar, A., Phan, D., Chin, S. H., & Tran, T. D. (2019).
 A Scale Invariant Flatness Measure for Deep Network Minima. arXiv, 1902.02434.
 Retrieved from https://arxiv.org/abs/1902.02434v1

+    - Question: flatness of minima empirically provides better generalization, but most measures of sharpness/flatness are not invariant to rescaling of the network parameters
+    - We propose a Hessian-based measure for flatness that is invariant to rescaling
+    - We confirm that Large-Batch SGD minima are indeed sharper than Small-Batch SGD minima (there was also another work that shows that Large-Batch SGD converges to solution with another Hessian properties)

 Shen, X., Tian, X., Liu, T., Xu, F., & Tao, D. (2019).
 Continuous Dropout. arXiv, 1911.12675.
 Retrieved from https://arxiv.org/abs/1911.12675v1

+    - We extend the traditional binary dropout to continuous dropout inspired by neuroscience
+    - We compare it with binary dropout, adaptive dropout, and DropConnect, and show that it performs better

 Simsekli, U., Sagun, L., & Gurbuzbalaban, M. (2019).
 A Tail-Index Analysis of Stochastic Gradient Noise in Deep Neural Networks. arXiv, 1901.06053.
 Retrieved from https://arxiv.org/abs/1901.06053v1